rust-lang/rust/0000-open-options.md

 extended attributes.
 Similarly, `.write(true)` gives write access to those three, and the right to append data beyond the current end of the file.

-But if you want fine-grained control, with `desired_access` you have it.
+But if you want fine-grained control, with `access_mode` you have it.

+`.access_mode()` overrides the access mode set with Rusts cross-platform options.
+Reasons to do so:
+- it is not possible to un-set the flags set by Rusts options;
+- otherwise the cross-platform options have to be wrapped with `#[cfg(unix)]`, instead of only having to wrap the Windows-specific option.

 As a reference, this are the flags set by Rusts access modes: